BigDataBiology/GMSC-mapper/README.md

 ```

 ### Default
-GMSC database / habitat / taxonomy / quality file path and output directory path can be assigned on your own.Default is `GMSC-mapper/db` and `GMSC-mapper/output`.
+GMSC database / habitat / taxonomy / quality / domain file path and output directory path can be assigned on your own.Default is `GMSC-mapper/db` and `GMSC-mapper/output`.

 1. Input is genome contig sequences.